gopinathsjsu/individual-project-pdabre12/README.md

 - Open the zipped folder or the entire folder in Intellij using Open Project.
 - After opening the project go to Market.java which is inside src->main->java->com.example.market->Market.java and run the project.
 - Build and run the code next and you will get a "Enter your input file" prompt in the terminal in that enter Test1.csv,Test2.csv,Test3.csv according to needs.(All the 3 test cases are stored in this file.)
-- Output is displayed in the terminal and the error file or output CSV file is generated and the path of either files is also displayed in the terminal.
+- Output is displayed in the terminal and the error file or output CSV file is generated and can check the same in the project folder under Output.csv or Error.txt

 ## Design Patterns :